 - Complete official referral review with Nightlight’s Social Services Department

-- Once you have accepted a match of a child, your dossier will be delivered to the Morgan Hill in Nigeria who will add the child’s paperwork to your dossier and file with the Ministry for approval.
+- Once you have accepted a match of a child, Morgan Hill will add the child’s paperwork to your dossier and file with the Ministry for approval.

-- You will receive permission to travel and go to Nigeria for the bonding and court period (6-10 weeks).
+- You will receive permission to travel and go to Nigeria for the bonding and court period (minimum 12 weeks).

 - During your second trip (2-3 weeks), you will apply for your child’s passport, complete the Embassy doctor appointment, complete the visa appointment at the US embassy and then bring your child home!